asterics/AsTeRICS-Grid/docs/documentation_user/03_basic_setup.md

 ### Users

-In AsTeRICS Grid an user in general holds a set of grids which realize a specific solution for this user.
-A user doesn't necessarily have to be a real person, it's also possible to create an "user" for a specific usecase, for instance a specific smart home control interface.
+In AsTeRICS Grid a user in general holds a set of grids which realize a specific solution for this user.
+A user doesn't necessarily have to be a real person, it's also possible to create a "user" for a specific use case, for instance a specific smart home control interface.

 #### Online users

 Online users are users whose configuration is automatically synchronized with a cloud storage.
-Therefore it's possible to this user to log in on different devices while the configuration is always up-to-date on each device.
+This makes it possible to login on different devices while the configuration is always up-to-date on each device.

 The following information is important for registering an online user:
 * The only data that is needed are a **username** and a **password**.
 The username is needed for uniquely identifying a user and the password for securing his account and encrypting the data.
-* If you want to **use AsTeRICS Grid completely anonymously** just use a username without any relation to your person.
+* If you want to **use AsTeRICS Grid completely anonymously**, just use a username without any relation to your person.
 * Since all data is **end-to-end encrypted** only the user itself can ever see his data and configuration, no server admin or anyone else.
 * End-to-end encryption is great for privacy, however it has the drawback that the **data is lost**, if you logout your online account on all devices and forget your password.
 In this case there is **no possibility of password recovery**, so **remember your password carefully**.
-It's also recommended to **do backups** of your grids (see [Editing grid set](05_editing-grid-set.md)).
+It's also highly recommended to **do backups** of your grids (see [Editing grid set](05_editing-grid-set.md)).
-* Usernames must start lowercase, valid characters are [a-z], [0-9] and ["-", "_"], valid length is 3-50 characters.
+* Usernames must start lowercase, valid characters are [a-z], [0-9] and ["-", "_"], valid length is 3-16 characters.

 #### Offline users

 Offline users are users whose configuration is only saved offline in the storage of the currently used browser.
-This type of users are perfectly suited for use cases where AsTeRICS Grid is only used on a single device.
+This type of user is perfectly suited for use cases where AsTeRICS Grid is only used on a single device.

 The following information is important regarding offline users:
 * All **data of an offline user never leaves the device**, it's stored in a browser-internal database.
-* Usernames must start lowercase, valid characters are [a-z], [0-9] and ["-", "_"], valid length is 3-50 characters.
+* Usernames must start lowercase, valid characters are [a-z], [0-9] and ["-", "_"], valid length is 3-16 characters.

 ## Choose How to Start View